Traveling from Mykonos to Santorini by ferry

 Mykonos to Santorini day trip

-You can take the earliest ferries and, a couple of hours later, arrive in the port of Santorini, which is called Athinios port.
+If you would like to organize a daytrip from Mykonos to Santorini, you can take one of the early ferries and, in a couple of hours later, arrive in the port of Santorini, which is called Athinios.
 You can begin your day by walking down the Caldera Area, near to the port.
-Visiting one of Santorini’s unique beaches is highly recommended.
-Given the fact that you are on the volcanic island only for a day, Monolithos beach is the right choice.
+Visiting one of Santorini’s unique beaches is highly recommended and given the fact that you are on the volcanic island only for a day, Monolithos beach is the right choice.
 It combines sandy coast and traditional fish restaurants, where you can enjoy Greek treats under the Aegean sun.
+For more information on Santorini you can check our related blog post.

-Book in advance ferry tickets from Mykonos to Santorini
+Should I book ferry tickets from Mykonos to Santorini in advance?

-- In Mykonos, the ferry departure port might change at the last minute, due to high traffic or windy weather.
+- In Mykonos, the departure port of your ferry might change at the last minute, due to high traffic or windy weather.
 It is always a good idea to cross-check with the port authorities’ personnel on the day of your travel.

 - The port of Mykonos gets really crowded during high season.
 Make sure to arrive there at least one hour prior to your scheduled departure.